FedeDP/ncursesFM/README.md

 * If no editor variable is defined, it tries to load the environment editor variable as a fallback.
 * Powermanagement inhibition while processing a job(eg: while pasting a file) to avoid data loss.
 It relies upon systemd/logind (sd-bud API), so it requires a systemd booted system.
 It is switched off by default.
 You can enable this feature from the config file or with "--inhibit=1" cmdline switch.
-* It can mount your external usb drives/sticks through sd-bus and udisks2.
-Press 'm' to get a list of mountable drives (if any), then type your chosen drive to mount it.
+* It can mount your external usb drives/ISO files through sd-bus and udisks2.
+For usb drives mount, you also need libudev to list all mountable drives.
+* ISO files cannot be unmounted from within ncursesFM: they will be automagically unmounted and removed by udev when no more in use (eg after a reboot).
 * It can install your distro package files: pressing enter on a package file will ask user if he wants to install the package.
 It relies upon packagekit, so it should be distro agnostic.

 **IT DOES NOT SUPPORT TERMINAL RESIZE**.
 It is meant to be used maximized, or from a tty.